konsumschaf/klbi/README.md

 Logfile will be created on the device in: `/tmp/logs/klbi.log`

 # Changelog
+**2022-04-03**: Add Support for LastPlayedDate and changed 351elec to AmberELEC

 **2022-02-09**: Clean up code

 **2022-02-08**: Convert more metadata (rating, number of players and release date)